jhagon/sample_tracker/DEVEL.markdown

 end
 ```

-Note also the function @neat_time@ which is used for displaying 'neat'
+Note also the function `neat_time` which is used for displaying 'neat'
 timestamps in tables.
 Finally, added some CSS code to display an up/down arrow to indicate
 both the current ordered column and its sorting direction.
 This is
-in the file @public/stylesheets/application.css@:
+in the file `public/stylesheets/application.css`:

 ```
 table.pretty {